rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 05 Errata.md

 ### Make sure you are doing the steps on the correct computer

 Task 1: Install Docker on Windows Server <br>
-#### Per the note at the beginning of the exercise the Windows Admin Center is to slow.
+#### NOTE - Per the note at the beginning of the exercise the Windows Admin Center is to slow.
 Complete the lab in the PowerShell ISE and use PowerShell PSSession to connect to SEA-SVR1
 Step 2: Paste in the script block of the ISE and run <br>
 Step 3: Ensure you are restarting SEA-SVR1.
 After restarting SEA-SVR1 switch to SEA-SVR1 to watch it start - when done, switch back to SEA-ADM1 and use the PowerShell ISE to reconnect the PowerShell PSSession to SEA-SVR1 <br>
-#### The script does not run when SEA-SVR1 restarts.
+#### Note - The script does not run when SEA-SVR1 restarts.
 Paste .\install-docker-ce.ps1 in the ISE and run again
 Step 5: Required to be ran on SEA-SVR1 add the following steps <br>
 Step 5a: Switch to SEA-SVR1 > Logon and Type 15 to close the MSCONFIG windos <br>
 Step 5b: Type notepad to open notepad <br>